 In today’s society, both the public and the medical community alike generally view marijuana as a therapeutic substance that can help bring patients a much-needed sense of relief.
 This growing support is mainly reflected in recent changes in legislation that have legalized medical cannabis in many different nations.
 However, unlike its global counterparts, the United Kingdom still has some progress to make in forming an established and sanctioned medical marijuana program.

-At the time of writing, medical marijuana is still prohibited in the UK.
-However, the recent push toward cannabis legalization within the country coupled with the growing national support of the medical community makes the imminent legalization seem promising.
+Previously, medical marijuana was prohibited in the UK.
+However, the recent push toward cannabis legalization within the country coupled with the growing national support of the medical community made the imminent legalization seem promising.
+In October 2018, it was announced that Britain would allow doctors to prescribe medicinal cannabis.

 Although citizens throughout the United Kingdom’s earlier history used cannabis to treat a variety of ailments, the country officially prohibited marijuana in 1020 with the passing of the Dangerous Drugs Act of 1920.
 Throughout the 20th and 21st century, many have voiced their discontent with the country’s unyielding stance on cannabis, especially for medical purposes.